 Throughout the story we have heard references to a Master class villain called Nilbog.
 He is spoken of as a monster and mentioned in the same breath as the Endbringers and the Slaughterhouse Nine.
 In the first arc-16 donation interlude we finally meet him, and he does not disappoint.
 What is his power?
 He can create mutated living creatures that have powers and seem to have feelings.
 They run the gambit in size, and shape but they look vaguely like people.
 Things like armless pregnant women that vomit up creatures and babies that have spider legs.
 He made things that multiply when you burn them and the government has left him alone so they don't provoke him into expanding from his little town.
 For the past decade he has played God with the things he creates.

 What Bonesaw does to Blasto.
 She paralyzes him from his neck down, and completely takes control of all of his motor functions, turning him into a self-aware meat puppet.
-With her prehensile spine.
+By shoving her prehensile spine down his throat.
 She intends to use him to clone all of the dead members of the Nine, and maybe a few heroes.
 Then when she's done so, she forces him to sing a children's song over and over again until his body can't take it and gives out.

 On the subject of terrifying things that Bonesaw does, there's also what she does to Grue to cause his second trigger event.
 She flays the skin off his limbs, pries open his ribcage, removes some of his organs and shifts others out of place, and connects his nerves to artificial ones that cover the entire room he's in so that when the rest of the Undersiders come to rescue him, they can't reach him without adding another level of unbearable pain to the agony he is already in.
 As is typical of Bonesaw, she makes sure he is alive and conscious throughout.